hmer-package/website/learning_resources.md

 ## Resources on _hmer_

 The _hmer_ package is available on CRAN, together with a [reference manual](https://cran.r-project.org/web/packages/hmer/hmer.pdf) and four vignettes:
-- an [introductory vignette](https://cran.r-project.org/web/packages/hmer/vignettes/demonstrating-the-hmer-package.html) which outline the main functionality of the package
+- an [introduction](https://cran.r-project.org/web/packages/hmer/vignettes/demonstrating-the-hmer-package.html) to the main functionality of the package;
+- a [vignette](https://cran.r-project.org/web/packages/hmer/vignettes/low-dimensional-examples.html) showing how to use the package with one and two-dimensional models;
+- a [vignette](https://cran.r-project.org/web/packages/hmer/vignettes/stochasticandbimodalemulation.html) on the calibration of stochastic and bimodal models;
+- a [history matching with emulation handbook], which presents some of the issues that arise most frequently in emulation and history matching and explains how to circumvent them;

 In addition to those resources, we created the following tutorials, meant to be addressed in the proposed ordered: